 Make the energy switch for your business

 Electricity is generally a big overhead for many businesses so you’ll want to cut back on utility costs as much as you can.
 At the same time, switching to a different supplier can be a daunting prospect.
-When you’re in business, it’s hugely important for everything to run smoothly and you can’t afford to be out of the game while you’re waiting for your gas and electricity to be connected.
+When you’re in business, it’s hugely important for everything to run smoothly and you can’t afford to be out of the game while you’re waiting for your electricity and gas to be connected.

 Getting Connected at Your New Premises

 Firstly, you’ll need to arrange a disconnection at your old premises before you can be connected at your new business address.
 If you don’t do this, you could find yourself paying for electricity at both premises.
 Once you have selected an electricity supplier, get in touch with them to get the ball rolling.
 As long as you do this around three working days before you need to be up and running, you shouldn’t be without power at your new premises.
 Connection time will vary between suppliers, so it’s a good idea to contact the supplier well in advance to sort out the details.